ssong26/CS1470-Final-Project/code/README.md

 ## Introduction
 There are three code files in the current order.
 Please put everything in the same directory and run cnn.py and dcgan.py first.
 These two files will generate two "models" folder.
 The "together.py" will read these two folders and train the generator again.
-All the raw data are generated inside the three pothon files.
+All the raw data are randomly generated within the codes
 ## cnn.py
 This file develops the CNN model for parameter extraction.
 ## dcgan.py